hapijs/hapi/docs/Reference.md

               multipart) based on the 'Content-Type' header.
 If `parse` is false, the raw `Buffer` is returned.
 This is the default value except when a proxy handler is used.
             - `stream` - the incoming payload is made available via a `Stream.Readable` interface.
 If the payload is 'multipart/form-data' and
               `parse` is `true`, fields values are presented as text while files are provided as streams.
+File streams from a 'multipart/form-data' upload will also have a property `.hapi` containing `filename` and `headers` properties.
             - `file` - the incoming payload in written to temporary file in the directory specified by the server's `payload.uploads` settings.
               If the payload is 'multipart/form-data' and `parse` is `true`, fields values are presented as text while files are saved.
         - `parse` - can be `true`, `false`, or `gunzip`; determines if the incoming payload is processed or presented raw. `true` and `gunzip` includes gunzipping when the appropriate 'Content-Encoding' is specified on the received request.
 If parsing is enabled and the 'Content-Type' is known (for the whole payload as well as parts), the payload